DeborahPerez/UCSanDiegoBioinformaticsI/README.md

-# Algorithms_for_DNA_Sequencing
+# UCSanDiegoBioinformaticsI
-Homework in progress for coursera course: Algorithms For DNA Sequencing
+Scripts written for the "Finding Hidden Messages in DNA (Bioinformatics I)" course offered by UCSanDiego on Coursera.org